MileHacker Logo

 Accessible Transportation

 Some newer Transcol buses are equipped with accessibility features.
-Eurico de Aguiar Salles Airport (VIX) also provides facilities for accessibility for travelers.
+Eurico de Aguiar Salles Airport (VIX) also offers accessible facilities for travelers.

 Travel with Ease